 Hao Su, PhD, ME

 Assistant Professor at City College of New York

 John Krakauer, MD

-Professor of Neurology, Neuroscience, and Physical Medicine & Rehabilitation at Johns Hopkins University School of Medicine
+Professor of Neurology, Neuroscience, and Physical Medicine and Rehabilitation at Johns Hopkins University School of Medicine

 Visiting Professor in Neuroscience, Department of Rehabilitation Medicine at Cornell University